josemariagarcia95/hera-system/README.md

 	* `GET`.
 Reads configuration from `credentials.json `, initialize each emotion detector and performs a benchmarking task to test the state of the network and the detectors.
 See [DetectorHandler.prototype.addDetector](#DetectorHandler.prototype.addDetector)
 * `/setup`
 	* `POST`.
 This endpoint gives you another opportunity to customize the services to use.
 For instance, during the initialization in `/init` a benchmarking process is carried out.
 This process sets the value of the attributes `realTime` (boolean attribute which indicates if the service answers in real time) and `delay` (how many miliseconds does the service take to answer). `/setup` receives, in the request body, up to 3 parameters.
-		* `type`: detector types array you want to keep.
-Detector categories contained in this array will be deleted.
+		* `type`:  Array of the detector categories you want to keep.
+Detector categories which are not in this array will be deteled.
+An empty array deteles every category.
 		* `realTime`: boolean attribute representing the `realTime` attribute.
 Only detectors with a matching value of it will be kept.
 		* `delay`: response time threshold.
 Detectors whose delay attribute is bigger than the one in the `/setup` request will be deleted.
 * `/analyse`